Radicant Review 2023 – Pros & Cons

 On top of that, the rest of the features are focused on mobile banking:

 It is interesting to note that this account does not come with a physical card by default.
 Since they focus on sustainability, the account comes with a virtual Visa debit card.
-However, you can order a physical Visa debit card if you want, which will be made of recycled plastic.
+However, you can order a physical Visa debit card, which will be made of recycled plastic.

-It is also probably worth noting that some of the cash deposited at this bank will be invested in green bonds.
+It is also probably worth noting that some cash deposited at this bank will be invested in green bonds.
 The idea is that your deposits will support sustainable projects worldwide.
+Moreover, they will restore 1 square meter of mangrove in Kenya whenever you spend 500 CHF with the card.

-As a small utility, you also get a carbon footprint tracker.
+You also get a carbon footprint tracker as a small utility.
 It is not useful for me since it can only track a portion of your expenses.
 But it is a start, and some people may like these features.

 Investing features